-Vermont’s Green Cities Live Up to the Name
+Why Do Vermont’s Green Cities Live Up to the Plant-Based Name?

 Burlington, Vermont, has long been celebrated as one of the most progressive, environmentally conscious small cities in America.
+Browse the full list of vegan restaurants in Burlington to plan your visit.
 That spirit translates directly into the food scene, where plant-based dining isn’t just an option — it’s a deeply embedded part of local culture.

 - Pingala Cafe: A 100% plant-based spot serving everything from açaí bowls to loaded burritos.
 Their weekend brunch is legendary.